Vindair/CP317-W2018-G3/documents/Subby-Analysis.md

 The User package contains the following:
 * **Entity Object:** User
 * **Control Objects:**
-    * User Creator: Create and persist Users to the database.
+    * User Creator: Create and persist Users to the database
-    * User Manager: Edit and Destroy Users.
+    * User Manager: Edit and Destroy Users
-    * User Retriever: Retrieve single records of a User for display.
+    * User Retriever: Retrieve single records of a User for display
-    * User Lister: List the index of Users.
+    * User Lister: List the index of Users
 * **Border Objects:**
-    * User Sign-Up: Submit email, password, and other relevant data to create an account.
+    * User Sign-Up: Submit email, password, and other relevant data to create an account
-    * User Edit: Modify preferences, email, password.
+    * User Edit: Modify preferences, email, password
-    * User Display: View a user's data.
+    * User Display: View a user's data
-    * User List: List all users in the database.
+    * User List: List all users in the database

 As displayed in the Class Diagram, visitors are the only actors who will be able to use the User Creator view and controller.
 Administrators and regular users will be able to display accounts, and possibly edit them depending on their role.